 The purpose of the Memory Improvement Through Nicotine Dosing (MIND) study is to determine whether daily transdermal nicotine (patch) will have a positive effect on early memory impairment in participants diagnosed with Mild Cognitive Impairment (MCI).
 We are looking for healthy, non-smoking adults, age 55+.

-Active Studies – Enrollment Complete
+Active Studies – Not Recruiting

 The CONNECT study is testing whether an oral, experimental drug, AZD0530 (saracatinib), will slow progression in early stage Alzheimer’s disease (AD).
 In its early stage after the medical diagnosis of Alzheimer’s disease, patients typically show some memory loss but a majority of daily functions are intact, requiring some reminders or help organizing the day from others in the household.